• Skip to main content

 I frequently use purchased frozen chopped onions in this recipe to save time.

-You can make this recipe up to 48 hours ahead.
+You can prepare this recipe up to 48 hours in advance.
 Store covered in the refrigerator until ready to reheat.
 It reheats well with no loss in quality.

 Nutrition